 The requirement for a tool to manage the source code and its versions isso vital that I do not think a clarification is needed.
 From the simplest pointof view, providing a permanent backup of codes to more complicated sourceoperations, rollback, code splitting, and collaborative project teamwork, theseare obvious explanations why familiarity with resources such as github, gitlab,or TFS is important.

-Even with very simple commands of git, we can cover a wide rangeof needs
+Even with very simple commands of git commands ; range of we can cover a wide rangeof needs

 5. Database, an integral part